Ares-Developers/Ares-docs/new/spawners.rst

 ------------------------

 Non-Missile spawns were always put on the ground for take-off, even if the carrier was in the air.
-This has been changed and spawns now start from the the carrier.
+This has been changed and spawns now start from the carrier.

 Spawned units now return to :tag:`BalloonHover=yes` spawners, instead of flying